productclaire/assessmentpolicybuilder/README.md

 # assessmentpolicybuilder
 Giorgio's work on highlevel concepts for EVO

-Open in cursor
+//Open in cursor
-npm install
+//npm install
-npm start to run locally
+//npm start to run locally